NCSdecoopman/ExtremePrecipit/README.md

 ## Quick start

-### 1. Data ingestion
+### 1. Application data setup
-Retrieve the pre-processed datasets and metadata from Hugging Face:
+Download the required pre-processed results and metadata for the dashboard:
 ```bash
 python download_data.py
 ```